Ouxiang-Li/Diff-MI/README.md

 ### Fine-tune CDM

-The fine-tuning stage opertates from the pretrained checkpoint.
-Here we set batch size to $4$ which requires around xx MB memory on a single GPU.
-Notably, you can trade off the attack accuracy and generative fidelity by adjusting fine-tuning epochs with `--epoch`.
+The fine-tuning stage opertates from the pretrained checkpoint with ema rate of 0.9999 (e.g., `ema_0.9999_050000.pt`).
+Here we set batch size to $4$ which requires around 24 GB memory on a single GPU.
+Notably, you can trade off the attack accuracy and generative fidelity by adjusting fine-tuning epochs and early-stop threshold with `--epoch` and `--threshold`.

 ```
 CUDA_VISIBLE_DEVICES=0 python 2_finetune/fintune_train.py \
     --batch_size 4 \
     --dataset celeba \
     --target VGG16 \
-    --resume_checkpoint {path of pretrained checkpoint}
+    --resume_checkpoint {Path of pretrained checkpoint}
 ```

 The fine-tuned checkpoint will be saved at `./2_finetune/logger/`.